SFDO-Tooling/CumulusCI/docs/cli.md

 ```

 The tasks, flows, and plans listed are specific to the project directory
-that you\'re in when you run the command.
+that you're in when you run the command.
 For example, if you have a
 custom flow defined in your `cumulusci.yml` file for Project A, it will
-only be listed if you run `cci flow list` in Project A\'s root
+only be listed if you run `cci flow list` in Project A's root
 directory.

 The tasks and flows are listed by their `group` attribute as specified
 in the `cumulusci.yml` file.
-It\'s easy to edit these groups as you see
+It's easy to edit these groups as you see
 fit.
 Any modifications will be reflected in the `list` commands.

 ## Task Info and Options